lyu4321/jellybean/README.md

 node src/index.js -i Sherlock-Holmes-Selected-Stories
 ```

-<<<<<<< HEAD
-In the Sherlock-Holmes-Selected-Stories folder, if you have the files:<br/>
+In the Sherlock-Holmes-Selected-Stories folder, if you have the files:

 -   notatextfile.js
 -   Silver Blaze.txt
--   The Adventure of the Six Napoleans.txt<br/>

-In the dist folder, the following files will be generated:<br/>

--   index.html
--   Silver Blaze.html
--   style.css
--   # The Adventure of the Six Napoleons.html
-    In the Sherlock-Holmes-Selected-Stories folder, if you have the files:

-*   notatextfile.js
-*   Silver Blaze.txt
-*   The Adventure of the Six Napoleans.txt
+-   The Adventure of the Six Napoleans.txt

 In the dist folder, the following files will be generated: